BeckCham/beckcham.github.io/index.md

 # Beck Chamberlain

-Computer Science student and software developer.
+Computer Science student in their final year at Aberystwyth university.

 ## Projects